overington/dissertation-scattering-amplitudes/dissertation/chapters/10-introduction.md

 <!-- ## Feynman and BCFW recursion methods -->

-In this paper, we will explore a method of calculating scattering amplitudes called BCFW recursion [see @Britto:2005aa; @Britto:2005ab], this is a method which is built up from the Feynman method, these methods build on using a colour decomposition of the gauge theory amplitudes and on expressing them in a spinor helicity basis particularly suited for massless particles (as outlined in @Plefka:2014aa and other texts mentioned)
+In this paper, we will explore BCFW [see @Britto:2005aa; @Britto:2005ab] as a new method of calculating scattering amplitudes.
+This is a method which is built up from the Feynman method, these methods build on using a colour decomposition of the gauge theory amplitudes and on expressing them in a spinor helicity basis particularly suited for massless particles (as outlined in
+@Plefka:2014aa and other texts mentioned)

 The Feynman method makes use of virtual-particles, so called because they are